Awi-24/LP3-Binance/README.md

 # :money_with_wings:Binance Application

 This project is a personal finance management application developed in C# using Windows Forms.
 The application allows users to register expenses and income, calculate the updated balance, and filter by category.
-It was developed as an learning exercise for Programming Language III class.
+It was developed as a learning exercise for Programming Language III class.

 ## Tech Used